-- Petrochemical production where gas is used as a feedstock as well as fuel. - Power Generation where gas is used as fuel, for base load and/or peaker plant. - Direct Use where gas is used to generate heat, space or water heating or for other industrial applications.
+- Petrochemical production where gas is used as a feedstock as well as fuel. - Power Generation where gas is used as fuel, in base load and/or peaking plant. - Direct Use where gas is used to meet process heat requirements or for other industrial applications.

-In addition to new customer loads, gas producers also may request interconnections to the gas transmission system.
-We are aware of a number of potential consumer connections that may eventuate over the next five years of the AMP period.
-These are summarised by sector in the Figure 41 below which also indicates when the expenditure may occur.
+We are aware of a number of potential consumer connections that may eventuate within the next four years of the AMP planning period.
+These are summarised by sector in the Figure 29, which also indicates when the expenditure may occur.
 At this stage, no provision is made in our 10-year Capex forecasts for any specific project expenditure but a general allowance had been made in this category, based on historical expenditure.

+Firstgas forecasts anticipated expenditure throughout the planning period.
+Growth in any of the above sectors is subject to a range of influences, including:

+- The general economic outlook

+- Consumer-specific factors, such as the consumer's alternative investment opportunities and the state of the particular market in which the consumer operates

+- The attractiveness of alternative energy sources (increasingly, renewables)

+- Land and consenting issues

+- The availability and price of gas

-First Gas forecasts anticipated expenditure throughout the planning period.
-Growth in any of the above sectors is subject to a range of influences: the general economic outlook, consumer-specific factors, the consumer's alternative investment opportunities, competitive influences, alternative energy (or power generation) sources, land and consenting issues and gas pricing, to name just some.
-These factors often impact on the timing of our forecast expenditure and result in the actual expenditure profile being "lumpy" rather than a constant amount.
-Forecast opportunities may fail to materialise while other, unforeseen prospects eventuate instead.
-First Gas aims to meet customer need to ensure the network can accommodate their loads in the required timeframe.
+to name just some.
+These factors often impact on the timing of our forecast expenditure and result in that expenditure being "lumpy" rather than evenly spread.
+Forecast opportunities may also fail to materialise while other unforeseen prospects eventuate instead.
+Firstgas aims to meet consumers' need by ensuring the transmission system can accommodate their loads in the required timeframe.